SyberiaK/colorful-hex/README.md

 This mod is client-side only, so the formatting shows up only for someone **who installed this mod**.
 ### Is this mod compatible with *X* mod?
-> Any mod that doesn't change the chat input must work out of the box. \
+> Any mod that doesn't change your chat messages, written books text or tooltips must work out of the box. \
-Sadly, I can't guarantee a compatibility with any *"chat revamp"* mod, even with the flexible implementation of ***Colorful HEX***, as it's hard to test those things.
+Sadly, I can't guarantee a compatibility with *any* mod, as it's hard to test everything.
 >
 > Anyway, you can try to do some tests with your favorite mods and **send the results on GitHub.**